zapier/zapier-platform-cli/README.md

 };
 ```

 A `beforeRequest` middleware function takes a request object and returns a (possibly modified) request object.
-A `afterRequest` object takes a response object and returns a (possibly modified) response object.
+An `afterRequest` object takes a response object and returns a (possibly modified) response object.
 Middleware functions are executed in the order specified in `beforeRequest` and `afterRequest`.
 Each subsequent middleware receives the request or response returned by the previous middleware.

 With these middlewares in place, the GET request above would be simpler: